 It’s crunch time in schools right now, as many educators wait on results from their standardized tests.
 This got me to thinking; I find it fascinating and disturbing how much emphasis we place on paper/pencil evaluations in the school system when most job-related assessments are performance-based.
 I was one of those students for whom this misplaced emphasis caused huge challenges.

-The problem?
-I don’t test well when it comes to traditional assessments, and as a result, did very poorly in school.
-My SAT and ACT scores were frightening and I came very close to not getting my graduate degree due to my GRE score, which I believe was in the bottom 5% of the country.
-I still have post-traumatic stress thinking about having to read a passage and answer isolated questions.
+I never performed well on traditional assessments.
+My SAT and ACT scores were frightening, and I came close to not getting my graduate degree due to low GRE scores.
+I still feel a wave of anxiety and dread just thinking about having to read a passage and answer isolated questions.

 Of course, the aspects of school in which I thrived (and tested well) were all novel and differentiated – speeches, projects, performances.
-Luckily, these experiences prepared me well for my adult career.
-I feel very fortunate I did not let traditional school assessments define my potential.
-I can’t help but wonder how many students really struggle through school only to discover they are just fine when they get out into the work force.
+Luckily, these experiences prepared me well for future success in my adult career.
+I feel fortunate I did not let traditional school assessments define my potential.

 There is a huge focus on differentiating instruction in the school system, which I applaud.
 In fact, I try to model the concept in every staff development session I facilitate.
 However, until we differentiate the manner in which we test our students, we will continue to miss the mark in helping them reach their true potential.